bluewitch/dwulf-manifesto/EagleDAO/AI.md

 ## Conclusion

 The NINA A.I.
 Agent represents a triple-threat in security, DevOps efficiency, and offensive cybersecurity capabilities.
-Its integration within the Eagle DAO ecosystem not only fortifies the security posture but also enhances operational productivity and introduces a novel approach to cybersecurity with its experimental hacking features.
+Its integration within the Eagle DAO ecosystem not only fortifies the security posture of the EagleDAO, but also enhances operational productivity and introduces a novel approach to cybersecurity with its experimental hacking features.
 Users leveraging NINA must be well-versed in cybersecurity laws and ethics due to the potential aggressive nature of its hacking protocols.

+---

-# this prompt kills it on deepseek r1
+# this prompt kills it on deepseek r1 and Grok

 ```
 <context>